-This allowed Tibetan Buddhism to take off in Mongolia in the 17th century in Mongolia.
+Before its damage, this Monastery allowed Tibetan Buddhism to take off in Mongolia later in the 17th century.

-Since communism collapsed, a Tibetan-style monastery reopened to the public and started to serve with a big Mongolian Ger Buddhist temple inside the stupa wall.
-Now only the Chinese-style monastery of the Erdene Zuu complex serves as a museum.
+After communism collapsed, Tibetan-style monasteries here reopened to the public.
+With a big Mongolian Ger also serving as a Buddhist temple the Monastery started to serve the people from inside the stupa walls.
+Now, only the Chinese-style monastery of the Erdene Zuu complex works as a museum.

 Tours that include this destination